digineo/cambium-exporter/README.md

 On Debian, this can be achieved through an `apt install chromium`.

-On Ubuntu, the version installed through `apt install chromium-browser` is actually a Snap packege, which does not work properly with the way  Please install a "real" package instead.
+On Ubuntu, the version installed through `apt install chromium-browser` is actually a Snap packege, which does not work properly with the way the exporter wants to interact with the browser.
+Please install a "real" package instead.

 <details><summary>Why do I need a browser? (click to expand)</summary>